logv/sybil/docs/DESIGN.md

 Sybil ingests data and creates records via a command line API and Stdin.

-These new records are stored as rows on disk until a digestion is initiated, at which point all records in the row store are collated into column form.
+New records are stored as rows on disk until a threshold is hit or a manual digestion is initiated, at which point all records in the row store are collated into column form.

 In Column form, records are stored in large blocks of column values.
 Depending on the column type and the cardinality of the column, the column can be stored as a bucketed value set (for low cardinality values) or as an array of values (for high cardinality columns: e.g. time column).
-When stored in bucket form, the record IDs are delta encoded
+When stored in bucket form, the record IDs are delta encoded.
+When stored in array form, the values themselves are delta encoded.

 In Row and Column form, string values are actually stored as int32 values and a separate StringTable is kept alongside each file.